Good Things Foundation are committed to the belief that the protection of vulnerable individuals from harm and abuse is everybody’s responsibility.

 - Make a referral to the appropriate authority if necessary

 Escalation and referrals

-Where an online centre provides direct delivery of a service, the relevant centre will be expected to have suitable escalation and referral procedures in cases where the relevant safeguarding local authority needs to be informed of an incident.
+Where a network member provides direct delivery of a service, they will be expected to have suitable escalation and referral procedures in cases where the relevant safeguarding local authority needs to be informed of an incident.

 Any safeguarding referrals outside Sheffield will be made to the relevant local safeguarding authority.

 - Comply with all relevant legislation and work in cooperation with other agencies to ensure the safety and welfare of our employees, volunteers, and visitors.